evmcnb/quartz/content/Full/Angina.md

 - **unstable angina** (more serious) – attacks are more unpredictable (they may not have a trigger) and can continue despite resting ^1f93a5

 Some people develop unstable angina after having stable angina.

+> [!tip]
+> Look for signs of previous scars - midline sternotomy for CABG, scars around accessible arteries for PCI and inner calves for saphenous vein harvesting

 ## Causes/Factors